Key Takeaways:

 Step 2 Add the Corrupted Video File

 Hit Add Files on the top left.
-Find the damaged video from your computer, USB drive, or memory card.
-Even if the file does not play well, Tipard Video Converter Ultimate can usually load it so you can start repairing it.
+Find the blurry video from your computer, USB drive, or memory card.
+Even if the file does not play well, Tipard Video Converter Ultimate can usually load it so you can fix your problems.

 Step 3 Choose a Safe Output Format